 More coconut flour recipes to try

 Coconut Flour Cookies

 - Preheat the oven to 180C/350F.
 Line a large baking sheet with parchment paper.

 - In a large mixing bowl, combine your dry ingredients and mix until combined.
-In a separate small bowl, add your wet ingredients and mix well.
-Combine your wet and dry ingredients and mix until just combined.
-Fold in your chocolate chips.
+Add the wet ingredients and mix until incorporated.
+Fold through the chocolate chips.

-- Form 12 small balls of dough and place on the lined sheet.
-Press each ball into a cookie shape and bake for 12-15 minutes, or until just golden brown on top.
+- Using your hands, form 12 small balls of dough and place on the lined sheet.
+Press each ball into a cookie shape and bake for 10-12 minutes, or until the edges looks slightly golden.